 You may have heard of Acorns.
 If not, check this great article to see why it made it to our list of the best budgeting apps.
 Acorns has partnered with Uber to offer its users $0.50 every time they request an Uber through their app, which will be invested in your portfolio.

-It may not seem a great incentive.
+It may not seem like a great incentive.
 If you’ve been using both apps it would be foolish to not take advantage of this.

 Avoid Surge Pricing